-The story of the construction of the original frigate Hermione
+The building of the frigate Hermione in the 18th century

 We are in 1779.
 At the heart of the Naval Dockyard of Rochefort, Chevillard Aîné puts the finishing touches to the plans of a serie of frigates, including the Hermione.